- Good solubility in water

-The behavior of PEG in effluent is a matter of crucial importance, e.g. in their industrial use in the textile sector and in metal processing.
+The behaviour of PEG in effluent is a matter of crucial importance, e.g. in their industrial use in the textile sector and in metal processing.
 The rate of biodegradation of PEG decreases with increasing molar mass.
 PEG up to molar mass 1500 are regarded as readily biodegrad able (Zahn-Wellens test).
 The microbiological degradation of other substances is not inhibited by the presence of PEG.
 The toxic inhibition limit for bacteria in the fermentation tube test is 5000 mg/l.
 Investigations within our own labs have shown that even in concentrations of 10000 mg/kg (1%) polyethylene glycols have no adverse effect on fish (crucian carp).
 Polyethylene glycols in concentration up to 10000 mg/l exhibit no harmful effect of any kind towards daphnia and protozoa.
 The German water hazard class is WGK 1.

 Any PEG to be disposed of waste can be taken, in accordance with the local regulations, to a special waste incineration plant.
 None of PEG, in concentrations up to 10,000 mg/l water, demonstrates an acute harmful effect on fish or bacteria.
 PEG with molar masses of 200 to 1500 have good biodegradability.
 It is therefore possible to take them to a biological sewage treatment plant after consulting the operator provided the water and waste regulations permit.